arun-kr-reddy/notes/programming.md

     (if (= 0 0) 7 (+ (-1+ 0) (1+ 7)))
     7
     ```
-- **peano arithmetic:** formalizes arithmetic operations on natural numbers & their properties
+- **example: peano arithmetic:** formalizes arithmetic operations on natural numbers & their properties
 there are two ways to add whole numbers, both are recursive definitions but lead to different process types: iteration & recursion
 number of steps is approximation for time it takes to execute and width is the the space that needs to be remembered
   - **iteration:** time `O(x)` (steps increase as `x` increases) & space `O(1)` (same width for any `x`)